enriquedevs/DE-101-Practices/Practices/session_19_Batch/README.md

 - Use HDFS as a data lake
 - Use Hive to query data in HDFS
 - Issue processing jobs in Spark
-- Use Postgres as a data warehouse
+- Use Hive as a data warehouse
 - Configure connections to external services in Airflow
 - Use Airflow to orchestrate the data pipeline